daemonraco/toobasic/docs/cache.md

 $Defaults[GC_DEFAULTS_CACHE_ADAPTER] = '\\TooBasic\\Adapters\\Cache\\Memcached';
 ```

-## Cached Controller
+## Cached controller
 Now that you know all this about __TooBasic__'s cache system, you need to know how
 to configure it for your controller.
 Once again, let's use a simple example,
-suppose we have a controller that shows a user information... something like this:
+suppose we have a controller that displays a users' information... something like
+this:
 ```php
 <?php
 class UserinfoController extends \TooBasic\Controller {